 Some patients delay cancer treatment to undergo IVF.
 The viability of this option depends heavily on your diagnosis, the treatment path you have chosen, and the advice of your oncologist.

 We can also help patients who have completed cancer treatment.
 During a consultation, we can pinpoint any causes of infertility, including those resulting from cancer treatment.
 We can recommend appropriate treatment options as well as alternative solutions to grow your family.
+Get in touch with us to learn more about the process of IVF after cancer and learn if freezing eggs before cancer treatment is right for you.

 Our team is here to answer your questions and explain your options so that you can proceed with a plan that works for you and your family.
 Contact us today to schedule your consultation.